wenewzhang/mixin_labs-go-bot/README2.md

+# Go Bitcoin tutorial based on Mixin Network : Receive and send Bitcoin in Mixin Messenger
 In [the previous chapter](https://github.com/wenewzhang/mixin_labs-go-bot/blob/master/README.md), we created our first app, when user sends "Hello,world!", the bot reply the same message.

-# Receive and send Bitcoin in Mixin Messenger

 > main.go

 ```go
 package main